eduardo-gomes/webvtt-editor/README.md

 # webvtt-editor
-is an web editor for WebVTT and can import ass files
+A web editor for WebVTT that can export ass files